-Below is his not-so-positive review of the Goo Goo Dolls' Greatest Hits, Volume One: The Singles.
-I like a few of the Goo Goo Dolls' songs, especially "Name," but Erlewine hits the nail right on the head in his review.
+Below is his not-so-positive review of the Goo Goo Dolls' Greatest Hits, Volume One: The Singles (Warner Bros.).
+I like a few of the band's songs, especially "Name," but Erlewine hits the nail right on the head.

 Hard to believe it, but at one point all the Goo Goo Dolls ever wanted to be was the Replacements—nothing more than a ragged band playing kickass rock & roll along with the occasional heartbroken ballad.
 Of course, they were never as chaotic as the 'Mats; they were good guys where Paul Westerberg and company were ornery, unpredictable artists, prone to self-sabotage, legendarily throwing away their potential breakthrough gig on Saturday Night Live.